 - Student participation in co-ops and internships is expected.

-- Students will learn the basics of wood, metal and plastic fabrication and carbon fiber composite process and finishing by making products of their own design on CME’s 12,000-square-foot manufacturing floor.
+- Students will learn the basics of wood, metal, plastic fabrication, and carbon fiber composite process and finishing by making products of their own design on CME’s 12,000-square-foot manufacturing floor.

-- CME faculty and instructors possess extensive manufacturing experience.
+- CME faculty and instructors possess extensive manufacturing and leadership experience.

 - Our goal is your success.

-If you choose to apply to the CME, we look forward to receiving your application and getting to know you.
-If you decide to pursue other areas, we wish you much success as you continue on your search.
+If you choose to apply to the CME, we look forward to receiving your application.

 To be considered for freshman entry admission into the CME, students must first complete a general admissions application to the University of Mississippi.

-The application for the Haley Barbour Center for Manufacturing Excellence can be found in the Special Programs and Scholarship application.
+The Haley Barbour Center for Manufacturing Excellence application can be found in the Special Programs and Scholarship application.
 This application only becomes available once you have completed a general University of Mississippi application.

-The CME has capacity for 60 students per year.
+The CME has a capacity of 60 students per year.